 Invest in a Smart Home Alarm System

 If you haven’t already, think about investing in a smart home alarm system.
-With it, you’ll be able to monitor your place in real-time, and some systems give you the ability stream video to any device.
-Here are two popular home security systems that help you monitor your home no matter where your travels take you:
+With it, you’ll be able to monitor your place in real-time, and some systems give you the ability to stream video to any device.

 Ring Video Doorbell.
 Sending you instant alerts when a visitor presses the doorbell or triggers the built-in motion detector, Ring allows you to see and speak to visitors in real-time through portable devices.
 In addition to other great features like setting custom motion sensing zones and a night vision camera, you’ll be able to manage package arrivals while away, too.

 Once you have your smart home security system in place, be sure to inform these key players that you’ll be away from your home:

 Your alarm company.
 If you’re alarm company knows you’re away, they can immediately notify the police if your system is tripped without the call to you first.
 Be sure to let them know the dates you’ll be away so that they’ll forward any alarms directly to first responders.